 When considering any action, it is wise to ask: a.)
 Will this build trust and credibility for Bank of Virginia? b.)
 Will it help create a working environment in which Bank of Virginia can succeed over the long term? c.)
 Is the commitment I am making one I can follow through with?
 The only way we will maximize trust and credibility is by answering “yes” to those questions and b y working every day to build our trust and credibility.

 We all deserve to work in an environment where we are treated with dignity and respect.
 Bank of Virginia is committed to creating such an environment because it brings out the full potential in each employee, which, in turn, contributes directly to our business success.

 Create a Culture of Open and Honest Communication

 At Bank of Virginia everyone should feel comfortable to speak his/her mind, particularly with respect to ethics concerns.
 Managers have a responsibility to create an open and supportive environment where Employees and Officers feel comfortable raising such questions.
 We all benefit tremendously when Employees and Officers exercise their power to prevent mistakes or wrongdoing by asking the right questions at the right times.

 Employees and Officers are encouraged, to address issues with their managers, as most problems can be resolved swiftly.
-If for any reason an Employee or Officer is uncomfortable raising issues with their Manager, Executive Management and the Vice President of Human Resources operates with an open-door policy.
+If for any reason an Employee or Officer is uncomfortable raising issues with their Manager, Executive Management or the SVP Ops (Human Resources Officer) operates with an open-door policy.

 Bank of Virginia will investigate all reported instances of questionable or unethical behavior.
 In every instance where improper behavior is found to have occurred, the Bank will take appropriate action.
 We will not tolerate retaliation against Employees or Officers who raise genuine ethic concerns in good faith.
 The reporting guidelines are outlined in the Bank’s “Whistleblower Policy.”